aleshaleksey/fansys23/base-rules.md

 A creature that is "grappled" or "restrained" can make an opposing roll in place of its attack action to try to break free or move its assailant.

+---
+## Spellcasting and Supernatural abilities
+- Abilities and phenomena that would not exist in a mundane world, that cannot be explained adequately by "scientific" means are supernatural, otherwise called magical.
+- The supernatural can be caused by divine, profane or spiritual sources.
+- Supernatural abilities target MP, are fueled by MP dice.
+- Supernatural abilities usually usually force INT, WIS or CHA saves, but some can also force other saves, or be manifest as targeted attacks.

+#### Spells
+- Spells are a subset of supernatural powers that mortals have learned to channel by following certain procedures.
+- Entities that cast spells are referred to here as "**casters**".
+- Spells can be either "**common**" or "**global**".
+ 1. "**Common**" spells have the following properties:
+   - They generally take between a couple of seconds to a dozen minutes to cast ("minor action" to "1o minutes"), but generally take a "main action".
+   - Their effect is either immediate, or lasts no longer than a few days.
+   - Their effect has a range of no more than a mile of a caster.
+   - Their effect has a radius of no more than a mile (eg. search spells) or 108ft (eg. explosion magic).
+   - They take 1-9 MP dice to cast.
+ 2. "**Global**" spells have the following properties:
+   - Generally take a dozen minutes to a month to cast, but more often an hour or a day.
+   - Their effect can be immediate and devastating, or can last for centuries (eg Great Barrier spells).
+   - Their range can be hundreds of miles (but is often much shorter).
+   - Their effect radius can be hundreds of miles, but is more often localised (eg a Mage's Sanctum).
+   - They take at least 10 MP dice to cast, with the usual cost being ~20 dice per day.

+- These ALWAYS involve a combination of one or more of the following:
+  1. **Somatic Components**: A set of defined, obvious gestures or movements.
+An "immobilised" or "restrained" caster cannot perform these. (conditions that imply "immobilised" fall under this category).
+  2. **Incantation components**: A set of defined, well enunciated words or sounds.
+A "silenced" or "silent" caster cannot perform these. (conditions that imply inability to produce defined sound fall under this category).
+  3. **Ritual components**: A ritual is a procedure involving defined movement and positioning of objects or entities, or the creation of defined patterns.
+Disruption of this procedure ruins the ritual.
+Rituals typically apply to global spells.

+- Spell ranges are designated as "**melee**" or "**ranged**".
+  1. A "**melee**" spell, like a melee attack must requires direct contact between caster and target.
+Its range is the caster's reach.
+  2. A "**ranged**" spell can have a range of 5ft or higher.
+It is designated as eg "ranged[60ft]".
+The base distances are 15ft, 30ft, 60ft, 120ft, 240ft.

+- An entity can only cast ONE spell at a time.
+If it attempts to cast a second, either both spells dissipate, or the casting ends in spectacular failure.
+- Spells can be **counterspelled** and **dispelled**.
+(How?)
+- Casting non-melee spells with somatic components provokes attacks of opportunity.
+- Spells with an active effect (eg summoning) and non-instantaneous duration usually require the caster to maintain their existence by "**concentrating**" on them.
+This has the following rules:
+  1. A caster can NEVER concentrate on more than one spell.
+  2. If concentration is broken, the spell dissipates or fails spectacularly.
+  3. An "incapacitated" (or so implied) entity cannot concentrate.
+  4. Concentration can be disrupted by taking damage (DC10 or 1/2 damage taken, whichever is higher).
+  5. Concentration can be disrupted by violent movement (DC10), violent weather (DC10) or both (DC15).
+  6. A caster can "hold" an "instantaneous" spell with a release trigger to trigger the effect within a minute of casting.
+The DC=10+[rounds held].
+If the trigger is not met the spell dissipates.
+The cost of the spell is paid when the spell is cast (always), not when it is triggered.

+---
 ## Conditions and states
 Entities can be affected by a number of conditions, most of them bad.
 For now these include (and all are badly defined!).
 Conditions are classified in S to C class based on how much trouble an entity is in if it is afflicted by it.
 This starts from deadly peril (S) to mildly inconvenient (C).
 Of course classification is not always absolute.
 - "**Dying**": S Class